Quick answer

 If no leg matches your dates

-The discount isn't a gimmick.
-It's an operator recovering a cost that's already sunk — which is exactly why the saving is real and the inventory is unpredictable.
+The discount, in the end, isn't a gimmick.
+It is an operator recovering a cost that is already sunk — which is exactly why the saving is real, and why the inventory is unpredictable.
+Treat it as the upside on a flexible trip rather than the plan for a fixed one, and an empty leg is among the best value in private aviation.

 Common questions